anonc0v/QuantumCache/content/Dentistry/Dental Materials/Zirconia.md

 - a phenomenon, where zirconia undergoes phase transformation from tetragonal to monoclinic phase when damage/trauma occurs.
 This can occur during adjustment of indirect zirconia restorations before cementation to achieve proper proximal contacts, contours, and occlusion.
 - effect? enhances strength and fracture toughness that prevents crack propagation
 - How?
 Monoclinic phase of zirconia takes up more volume than tetragonal phase, so a compression occurs around the crack as the tetragonal particles converts to monoclinic.
+- Considerations
+	- The type of zirconia, due to differing yttria content, affects the strength of the material
+	- As the amount of yttria content increases, the percentage of cubic particles increases and that of tetragonal particles decreases.
+	- cubic zirconia does not undergo phase transformation

+# Conclusions
+- standardized protocol has not been investigated
+- 1. Chairside adjustment with diamond instruments signicantly reduced the biaxial exural strength of zirconia and caused phase transformation depending on the yttria content of the zirconia.
+2. Given any test condition, as the yttria content increased, the strength of the zirconia decreased.
+3. Appropriate adjustment and finishing protocol for zirconias will cause less phase transformation than adjustments with a coarse diamond instrument alone.